-Under the graphs section, there is a tab navigation allowing to switch table view which contains overview information of the following resources: all servers grouped by monitor, current sessions and all services.
+Under the graphs section, there is tab navigation to switch table view which contains overview information of the following resources: all servers grouped by monitor, current sessions and all services.
 The information of these resources are updated every 10 seconds.

-The monitor, server and services resources have their own details page.
+The monitor, server, and services resources have their own details page.
 It can be accessed by clicking the resource name on the dashboard page.

-In the details page, resource parameters as well as relationships can be modified in the resource's parameters section.
+On the details page, resource parameters as well as relationships can be modified in the resource's parameters section.

 For Servers, the monitor relationship can be modified by hovering over the rectangular Monitor block section at the top of the page.